 How will the project impact traffic in the area?

-If the surface parking lots are being redevelopment, will there be less parking at Dufferin Mall?
+If the surface parking lots are being redeveloped, will there be less parking at Dufferin Mall?

-The existing surface parking lots on the redevelopment site will be built underground as necessary.
+The proposed development includes 736 underground parking spaces to replace the existing surface parking, and for future residents of the development and visitors.
 The existing parking structure in front of Wal-Mart and No Frills will not be impacted.

 Is the Church included in the redevelopment?